 Once we understood team requirements, we started to plan out the changes we would make to accommodate our fellow coworkers.
 This is by far the hardest part of your hot desking plan, so take your time and really write down all of the key factors that play into your seating arrangement.
 Here are a few things to consider:

 - Assignment strategy.
 Who needs desks assigned permanently?
 Do you maintain team/department areas?
 Will you allow employees to request a permanent desk, or do managers decide?

-Step 2 of how to set up hot desking: Create your new hot desking floor plan
+Step 3 of how to set up hot desking: Create your new hot desking floor plan

 - Mark your activity zones.
 Where will employees go to do different types of work throughout the day?
 You might denote the types of space, such as WeWork’s eight space types, or by type of activity, like these or these.
 Mark these on the map and be sure that there’s a variety of space types distributed throughout, especially now that some areas may be closed or reconfigured.